 The same thing is with any other skill.

-Every blog post starts with a question.
+Every blog post starts with a question and research.

 a) Find a Solution to Readers Problem